-Work in the Hadoop ecosystem on HDInsight from a Windows PC
+Work in the Apache Hadoop ecosystem on HDInsight from a Windows PC

 HDInsight is based on Apache Hadoop and Hadoop components, open-source technologies developed on Linux.
 HDInsight version 3.4 and higher uses the Ubuntu Linux distribution as the underlying OS for the cluster.
 However, you can work with HDInsight from a Windows client or Windows development environment.